ChuquEmeka/SQL-with-python-using-IBM-dbm/README.md

 Load the three datasets into three tables in a Db2 database Execute SQL queries to answer given questions

-Attached is a Python Notebook file for this task.
+Attached is a Python Notebook file for this task